rust-lang/cargo/src/doc/guide.md

 ```

 You’d like to have `conduit-static` use your local version of `conduit`,
-rather than the one on GitHub, while you fix the bug.
+rather than the one on crates.io, while you fix the bug.

 Cargo solves this problem by allowing you to have a local configuration
 that specifies an **override**.
 If Cargo finds this configuration when